-Since 2000, we have sent missionaries to West Africa, South Africa, Spain, Japan and Australia.
-Locally, we have partnered in the construction of the “Caring Place” Free Clinic.
-We developed the Hope House Community Service Network, helping hundreds of people rebuild their lives physically, mentally, emotionally, and spiritually through our Christian Women’s Job Corp.
-Health Care Ministry.
-We also partner with the local homeless and women’s shelter organizations.
+Since 2000, we have sent missionaries to West Africa, South Africa, Spain, Japan and Austria.
+Locally, we have partnered in the construction of the “Caring Place” Free Clinic, we developed the Hope House Community Service Network; helping 100’s of people rebuild their lives physically, mentally, emotionally, and spiritually through our Christian Women’s Job Corp and Health Care Ministry.
+We also partner with the local homeless shelters and Women’s shelter organizations.
 We serve together with the Common Ground Community Service Network.

-In addition, we serve our future leaders through our T.M.
+We serve our future leaders through our T.M.

-Moody “After School Program” and through the Bethlehem Children’s Academy.
-Through our combined efforts, God awarded BBC with the privilege to restore dignity to the “Old Colored Cemetery”, now known as the “Mansfield Community Cemetery.”
+Moody “After School Program” and through our Bethlehem Children’s Academy.
+Through our combined efforts God awarded BBC with the privilege to restore dignity to the “Old Colored Cemetery”, now known as the “Mansfield Community Cemetery”.

-On April 16, 2014, a new era in children’s ministry was celebrated with the dedication of our new “Kidz Zone” facility.
+A new era in children’s ministry was celebrated with the dedication of our new “Kidz Zone” facility.
 The grand opening with a ribbon cutting was held on April 27, 2014.
-The Kidz Zone provides a location for the children to worship, conduct weekly activities, and houses The Bethlehem Academy, where children have a great time learning.
+The Kidz Zone provides a location for the children to worship, conduct weekly activities and houses our Children’s Academy were children have a great time learning.
 This extraordinary facility offers children a place to explore the life God offers through His amazing love.
 We are excited to see where God is taking our children’s ministry.

-Together we realize that the road will be tough and the battle will be hard fought, but with God, “We can do all things through Christ who strengthens us.”
+Together we realize that the road will be tough, the battle will be hard fought, but with God, “We can do all things through Christ who strengthens us.”
 As a unified church body, bound by the Father, challenged by the Holy Spirit, and encouraged by Jesus the Christ, we look forward to tomorrow with great promise.
-During the span of 146 years, the Bethlehem Baptist Church that had its beginnings with only a few members continues to serve the Lord.
+During the span of almost 150 years, the Bethlehem Baptist Church, has kept The Almighty God as the Main Attraction.

 According to the information given by various persons to the best of their knowledge, the church has been under the leadership of nineteen pastors, including the present administration.

-May God bless Bethlehem Baptist Church and may God bless you!
+May God Bless Bethlehem and may God Bless You!